roy-ganz/toql/README.md

 ## Contribution
-My near term goal is to support for more web frameworks and databases.
+My near term goal is to support more web frameworks and databases.
 However I would like to stabilise the API first.
-So you are welcome to play around and test it (**don't use it in production yet**).
+So you are welcome to play around and test it. **Don't use it in production yet**.
 Comments, bug fixes and quality improvements are welcome.
 For features please hold on.

 ## Related projects
-[Diesel](www.http://diesel.rs/) is an  ORM for RUST [GraphQL](https://github.com/graphql-rust) can query data.
+[Diesel](http://diesel.rs/) is an  ORM for RUST [GraphQL](https://github.com/graphql-rust) can query data.

 ## Background

 I developped the initial Toql language about 5 years ago for a web project.
-I have refined it since then and you can see it in action on [www.schoolsheet.com] (www.schoolsheet.com), a webservice I created in JAVA for my teaching.
+I have refined it since then and you can see it in action on [www.schoolsheet.com](www.schoolsheet.com), a webservice I created in Java for my teaching.
 The Rust implementation is must faster though ;)

 ## License